Frequently Asked Questions

 A: You have two strategic options:

-- Acknowledge & Deferred Fix: If the failure is minor, you can choose to “Acknowledge Failures.”
-Klyve will complete the sprint, deploy the working features, and automatically log a high-priority Bug Report in the backlog for the regression.
+- Acknowledge & Deferred Fix: Ship the sprint as “Completed,” but Klyve will automatically log a high-priority Bug Report in the backlog for the regression failure.

 Q: How do I handle “State Drift” if I changed code outside of Klyve?